 Unlike previous conversations that I had about gender equality, which had been perceived as emotive, anecdotal and self-serving (duh!), this time I got smart and decided to approach the issue differently.
-Instead of just declaring the gender problem, I prepared and got the HR team to provide me a screed of data.
-I assembled that data, the story the data told, built a solution, an action plan and a business case to the table.
+Instead of just declaring the problem, I prepared and got the HR team to provide me a lot of data.
+I assembled that data, the story the data told, built a solution, an action plan and brought a business case to the table.
 After all, I was pitching to a bunch of businessmen who liked numbers and outcomes.

-To cement the likelihood of success, I called upon the women that had gone before me.
+To cement the likelihood of success, I called upon the women who had gone before me.
 I enlisted the help of two other women leaders who had already forged the way in another division with the same problem.
 My female colleagues had formed a high-profile, influential and successful program for female inclusion and advancement.
 The programs purpose was to address the poor number of women in their division.
 The opt-in program had gone from zero to 700 members with a fully funded set of activities that included an international study tour, regular ½ day networking forums & coaching circles in less than a year.
 Importantly, it had accelerated female representation from around 11% to 24% in just 2 years.
 I knew they were onto a winning formula!
 Why not leverage it.
 After all, we don’t have to reinvent the wheel do we?

-I shamelessly leveraged their success to improve opportunities for the women in my part of the workplace.
+I leveraged their success to improve opportunities for the women in my part of the workplace.
 I figured that a force of three passionate, committed and informed senior women would be a force too difficult to reckon with.
 And it was!
 After I put forward the case for change, showcased the success and the great outcomes that had been created for women in another part of our business, I got support, funding and commitment to assist advancing women in our workplace.

 My colleagues and I agreed that to achieve an enduring, sustainable initiative for women, we would need to work purposefully, deliberately and continuously at keeping the gender equality opportunity front of mind.
 This meant creating advocacy and sponsorship amongst the male leaders, providing them with the tools and the techniques to continue to challenge their own thinking and behaviours when it came to including women and of course, tangible success measures and milestones in place.